 “Pleasure,” came the reply.

 This opened up many new lines of inquiry but I was reluctant to pursue them with such a new acquaintance, so I let the matter rest there.

 Anyway, the concert came to an end, we chatted some more about what a great performance it had been, etc., etc., and then we went our separate ways, I back to Richland, he presumably on the next flight to Sweden or whatever.

 And that, I thought, was that.

 A couple years later I moved to Harrisburg, and a couple years after that I was talking to someone who seemed to know everyone in Harrisburg and was filling me in on all the details.
 I was only half listening.

-So the reason Kirby spent so much time in Sweden was because he was being supported by his boyfriend, a Swedish prince.
+So the reason Lamonte spent so much time in Sweden was because he was being supported by his boyfriend, a Swedish prince.
 Of course, that may just have been idle gossip or an exaggerated version of the truth, but I hoped it was true.